AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

 -   Centralized reporting

     You can use CCR to replicate data from multiple small clusters to one cluster.
-Then, you can analyze and report the data in a visualized manner.
+Then, you can perform visualized analytics and reporting for the data in a centralized manner.

 To use CCR, you must prepare two types of clusters: local clusters and remote clusters.
 Remote clusters provide source data, which is stored in leader indexes.
 Local clusters replicate the data and store it in follower indexes.
 You can also use CCR to migrate large volumes of data at a time in real time.
 For more information, see [Cross-cluster replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html).